4.1. 9 Story Building: Sampling Analysis

 1. Start the application and the UQ Selection will be highlighted.
 In the panel for the UQ selection, keep the UQ engine as that selected, i.e. Dakota, and the UQ Method Category as Forward Propagation, and the Forward Propagation method as LHS (Latin Hypercube).
 Change the #samples to 500 and the seed to 20 as shown in the figure.

-1. Next select the SIM panel from the input panel.
+1. Then, select the SIM panel from the input panel.
 This will default in the MDOF model generator.
-We will use this generator (the NOTE below contains instruction on how to use the OpenSees scipt instead).
-In the building information panel, the number of stories should show 9 and the story heights 160.
+We will use this generator (the NOTE below contains instructions on how to use the OpenSees script instead).
+In the building information panel, the number of stories should show 9 and the story height 160.
 In the building Information box specify w for the floor weights and k for story stiffness (in both x and y directions).

 Note

-To specify instead to use the OpenSees script instead, from thee Model Generator pull down menu select OpenSees.
+To specify instead to use the OpenSees script, from the Model Generator pull-down menu select OpenSees.
 For the fields in the panel presented enter the path to the Frame9Model.tcl script.
-For both the Centroid Nodes (those nodes were the floor loads will be applied) the Response Nodes (those nodes from which the reponse quantities will be evaluated) as 1 2 3 4 5 6 7 8 9 10 in the panel.
-The Response nodes will tell model generator which nodes correspond to nodes at the 4 floor levels for which responses are to be obtained when using the standard earthquake EDP’s.
+For both the Centroid Nodes (those nodes where the floor loads will be applied) and the Response Nodes (those nodes from which the response quantities will be evaluated) as 1 2 3 4 5 6 7 8 9 10 in the panel.
+The Response nodes will tell the model generator which nodes correspond to nodes at the 4th-floor levels for which responses are to be obtained when using the standard earthquake EDP’s.

 ../../../../../_images/9story-SIM2.png

-1. Next choose the FEM panel.
-Here we will change the entries to use Rayleigh damping, with rayleigh factor chosen using 1 and 6 modes.
+1. Next, choose the FEM panel.
+Here we will change the entries to use Rayleigh damping, with the Rayleigh factor chosen using 1 and 6 modes.
 For the MDOF model generator, because it generates a model with two translational and 1 rotational degree-of-freedom in each direction and because we have provided the same k values in each translational direction, i.e. we will have duplicate eigenvalues, we specify as shown in the figure modes 1 and 6.

-1. We will skip the EDP panel leaving it in it’s default condition, that being to use the Standard Wind EDP generator.
+1. We will skip the EDP panel leaving it in its default condition, that is to use the Standard Wind EDP generator.

 Warning